wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="Trickle ICE request"}

+A WHIP client sending a PATCH request for performing ICE restart MUST contain an If-Match header with a field-value "*" as per {{!RFC7232}} section 3.1.

-If the HTTP PATCH request results in an ICE restart, the WHIP resource SHALL return a 200 OK with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and, optionally, the new set of ICE candidates for the media server.
+If the HTTP PATCH request results in an ICE restart, the WHIP resource SHALL return a 200 OK with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and, optionally, the new set of ICE candidates for the media server and the new entity-tag correspond to the new ICE session in an ETag response header.

+If the ICE request can not be performed by the WHIP resource it MUST return an appropriate  HTTP error code but MUST NOT terminate the session immediately.
+The WHIP client COULD try again to perform a new ICE restart or terminate the session issuing a HTTP DELETE request instead.
+In any case the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart.

 ~~~~~
 PATCH /resource/id HTTP/1.1
 Host: whip.example.com
+If-Match: "*"
 Content-Type: application/trickle-ice-sdpfrag
 Content-Length: 54